Kidney disease

 If you have high blood pressure

-Talk to your doctor about what your blood pressure should be and what you can do to keep it at a safe level.
+Talk to your healthcare provider about what your blood pressure should be and what you can do to keep it at a safe level.

 • You may need to make some lifestyle changes to reduce your blood pressure.